 Full-time enrolled students will likely take 2 years, including a full-time 3 month internship, to complete the degree program.
 Part-time enrollment is an option and will require a longer time to complete the program.

-This program is Co-directed by Dr. Adam Zweifach and Dr. Victoria Robinson.
+This program is directed by Dr. Victoria Robinson.

 91 North Eagleville Road, Unit 3125

 Storrs, CT 06269-3125